 How to Make the DIY Cinnamon Ornaments

-- String with Christmas ribbon and decorate, if desired.
-Have fun!
+- Decorate: String with ribbon and decorate as desired.
+Enjoy!

-Also, cinnamon can dry out.
-So if you choose to make a double or triple batch, you may need to add more liquid because it will dry out more quickly.
+- Also, cinnamon can dry out.
+So if you make a double or triple batch, you may need to add more liquid because it will dry out more quickly.

 Storage Tips